-The mission of the Department of Aging and Office of Long-Term Living is to empower persons with disabilities and older Pennsylvanians to live with dignity and independence in the least restrictive setting.
-In fulfillment of this mission, the agencies manage the long-term living system for our consumers, working in conjunction with the Area Agencies on Aging and other service providers.
-In support of the mission, the Department of Aging and Office of Long-Term Living employ persons to perform a variety of functions within the organization.
+The mission of the Department of Aging is to enhance the quality of life of all older Pennsylvanians by empowering diverse communities, the family and the individual.
+In fulfilling this mission, the Department of Aging works in conjunction with the Area Agencies on Aging and other service providers.
 Please read on to learn about employment application procedures.

 Civil Service Employment

-Most of the positions within the Department of Aging and Office of Long-Term Living are covered by a merit system, and that merit system is managed by the State Civil Service Commission.
-For those who are not already employed by the Department of Aging/Office of Long-Term Living or elsewhere by the Commonwealth of Pennsylvania, the best route to securing employment with us is to apply to the State Civil Service Commission to test/compete for future vacancies.
-Anyone – regardless of their current or past employment status – who completes the application process and places high enough on the applicable civil service employment list can be considered for a position.
-If not on such a list, you may bid on posted civil service vacancies only if you hold or formerly held regular state civil service status.
+Most of the positions within the Department of Aging are covered by a merit system that is managed by the State Civil Service Commission.
+For those who are not already employed by the Department of Aging or elsewhere in a civil service position within the Commonwealth of Pennsylvania, the best route to securing employment is to apply to the State Civil Service Commission to take an exam for a specific job title or titles.
+Anyone – regardless of their current or past employment status – who completes the application process, takes an exam and scores high enough on the applicable civil service employment list may be considered for a position.
+If not on such a list, you may bid on posted civil service job vacancies only if you hold or formerly held qualifying regular state civil service status.

-To get on a civil service employment list, you must participate in a competitive examination process.
+Getting on a civil service employment list involves participating in a competitive examination process.
 To apply for such an examination, you must complete and submit a civil service application along with any other materials pertinent to the specific job title.
-If you pass the exam and fulfill the experience and training requirements, your name will be placed on a civil service list.
-For a list of the civil service examinations that are currently open, as well as other information about the State Civil Service Commission and exam application procedures, please visit the Commission’s website at www.scsc.state.pa.us.
+If you pass the exam and meet the minimum experience and training requirements, your name will be placed on a civil service list.
+To see a list of the civil service examinations that are currently open, as well as other information about the State Civil Service Commission and online exam application procedures, please visit the Commission’s website at www.scsc.state.pa.us.
+Test announcements on the website provide details about the nature of work, job requirements, employment opportunities, veterans’ preference, age preference if applicable, and testing information for job titles.

-In another route to employment, persons who once held regular civil service in a particular job and left it with good standing, may apply for reinstatement to that job or to a lower-level job title for which they qualify.
-If you are interested in reinstatement, please contact the Department of Aging and Office of Long-Term Living for the most recent information on civil service vacancies.
+In another route to employment, persons who once held regular civil service in a particular job and left it with good standing may apply for reinstatement to that job or to a lower-level job title for which they qualify.
+If you are interested in reinstatement, please contact the Department of Aging for the most recent information on civil service vacancies.

 State Job Net